Welcome to today's edition of the Rush 24-7 podcast.

 They lost the game.

-They they lost the stupidity of this.
+They lost the stupidity of this.

-Like Pac-Man's running around saying, Well, Joey Porter, he called him Jerry.
+Like Pac-Man's running around saying, well, Joey Porter, he called him Jerry.

 Jerry Porter got no business being out there.

-He's not calling our guys BI itches.
+He's out calling our guys BI itches.

 Walk away.

-But no, had to get to Joey Porter and give him what for.
+Had to get to Joey Porter and give him what for.

 Here came the flag, another 15 yards.

-We had to bleep 75% of what he said.
+After the game, we had to bleep 75% of what he said.

-Rif did a horrible f job.
+Ref did a horrible job.

 We'll be back.